abrochard/mermaid-mode/README.md

 ```

 ## Customization
+You can specify the location of `mmdc` with the variable `mermaid-mmdc-location`, the default assumes you have the binary in your exec PATH.

 By default `mmdc` will compile to png format.
 You can change that by setting the variable `mermaid-output-format`.

 ## Bugs & Issues